 How Often Should You Update Your Content Marketing Strategy?

 Any content program grows and evolves with time.
 But some parts of it should remain consistent, namely your mission and business goals.
 As a matter of fact, these two things are the key to your content marketing strategy.
-You may want to put them on post-it notes to constantly keep it in your sight.
+You may want to put them on post-it notes to constantly keep them in your sight.

 But, apart from these two, other aspects need to be updated periodically.
 Such aspects of your content marketing strategy are more likely to benefit by being reviewed often.
 To make sure that your content marketing strategy programs remain on target.
 Consider repeatedly visiting your channel strategy, core topics, planning, and team processes.
+Read more about graphic design services and digital presence.

 Now you are fully aware of how to create a winning content marketing strategy.
+Check out our latest blog post.